-BrainTrust Canada is excited to be working on a new project to reduce preventable brain injuries among the Gen Z population - those born after the mid-90s.
+In 2018 BrainTrust Canada began a project to reduce preventable brain injuries among youth.
+Gen Z includes youth born after the mid-90s.

-An advisory committee made up of Gen Zs who want to make a difference and community members who work with youth, are working to identify a brain injury prevention approach that would resonate with Generation Z.
+An advisory committee was formed.
+It included Gen Zs who want to make a difference and community members who work with youth.
+Their task was to identify a brain injury prevention approach that would resonate with Generation Z. The result was the development of SkullWise - a Youth and Concussions Toolkit for middle school teachers and students.

 We value the input of Gen Z in helping us keep their generation safe and healthy.